RahulBBajaj/simple_flutter_app/README.md

 The FirstScreen widget represents the initial screen of the app.
 It contains a simple button that, when pressed, navigates the user to the SecondScreen.

 3. second_screen.dart
 The SecondScreen widget is a StatefulWidget containing a form with two text fields for entering the user's name and email.
-The form includes validation logic, and upon successful validation, it prints the entered values to the console.
+The form includes validation logic, and upon successful validation, it will successfully submit the form.

 ## Dependencies
 The app doesn't have any external dependencies other than the Flutter framework itself.